 - Tell about a time when you have shared really good news with others and what that good news was.
-Then, invite responses to the opening question. - Paraphrase or read aloud the paragraph about the Church's missionary focus of spreading the Good News of Jesus to all nations.
-Have the young people look up Matthew 28:19-20 in their Bibles and share what they know about the missionary efforts of the Church and how she lives out the fullness of the the mission Jesus gave his Apostles. - Invite the group to reflect on times with people have shared God's glory with them.
-When?
-How?
-Then pose the closing question on the page.
-Encourage the participants to share specific examples of ways young people can share God's glory with others.
+Then, invite responses to the opening question. - Read aloud the paragraph about the Church's missionary focus of spreading the Good News.
+Have students look up Matthew 28:19-20 in their Bibles and share what they know about the missionary efforts of the Church - Pose the closing question on the page.
+Encourage the students to share specific examples of ways young people can share God's glory with others.